On This Page

 Location and Maps

 Nature and Culture

 - Natural Culture: The park was established in 1940 to protect the old-growth Douglas fir forest and the associated plant communities, as well as the area around the river and the waterfalls.
 According to an old legend, First Nations people in the area found the skeleton of a white man along the river near the waterfall, thus giving the falls its name.
-Today the park is noted for its natural beauty, which includes a deep crystal clear pool with a small rocky beach downstream from the base of the lower falls, a great fresh water swimming hole and sunbathing area.
+Today the park is noted for its natural beauty which includes crystal clear water and a small rocky beach downstream from the base of the lower falls.

 - Conservation: Established as a park in 1940 to protect the old growth Douglas-fir forest and the associated plant communities as well as the area around the river and the waterfalls.